DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Compressed files
 Compression is a technique for shrinking the size of a file or a data stream.
 As a result it can be transmitted faster, and will take up less storage space on a device.
 For example, digital video is heavily compressed, otherwise it would not fit on a DVD and could not be streamed over internet connections.
 Another example is EPUB, which consists of a compressed collection of HTML files.
 Various software applications such as PKZIP, WinZip, 7zip, Stuffit, GNU gzip/tar, and many others, can compress a set of files into single-file archives, and decompress the archive back to separate files.
 Files with the following extensions are almost always compressed file collections: epub, tar.gz/tgz, rar and zip.

-#####Computer program
-The terms computer program, software, application and app are often used more or less interchangeably.
-A program tells a computer or mobile device what to do.
-Programs are usually written in 'high-level' programming languages (such as C, C++, Java, Python) which are a mixture of English-language commands and mathematical-logical expressions.
-See also **Software**.

 #####Content Management System (CMS)
 Software that makes it possible to publish and manage content (text, images, etc.) on a website without having to manually create HTML files.
 For example, practically all blogs and all shopping websites are based on content management systems.
 Most content management systems use internal databases to store their information (such as blog articles or sales items).
 Content management systems automatically generate a web page 'on the fly' from their database contents when the page is requested by a user.
 See also **Server-side scripting**.